How do I make a gift to Penn State DuBois?

 Educational Improvement Tax Credit (EITC)

 The Pennsylvania Department of Community Economic Development has approved the Corporation for Penn State as an Educational Improvement Organization under the EITC program.
-This designation allows businesses to contribute to Penn State DuBois innovative educational programs such as Kids In College (Infants – 6th grade), Math Options (7th grade girls) and Art, Science and Technology Institute (7th – 12th grades) and receive a tax credit in addition to their federal charitable deduction.
+This designation allows businesses to contribute to Penn State DuBois innovative educational programs such as Kids In College (preschool – 6th grade), Math Options (7th grade girls), Video Game Day (middle/high school), Dual Enrollment (juniors and seniors) and BEST Robotics Competition (middle/high school) to receive a tax credit in addition to their federal charitable deduction.

 For more information